 Prediction System integration into Pong Online version:

-make inference using trained neural networks, a set of scripts representing the “refined architecture” was implemented using the Unity Barracuda Framework.
+To make inference using trained neural networks, a set of scripts representing the “refined architecture” was implemented using the Unity Barracuda Framework.
 In this way we were able to use Physics, Behavior and Rules Predicted engine inside the Pong Online game

-This system is primarily used o test the trained neural networks previously described.
+This system is primarily used to test the trained neural networks previously described.

 PLANS:

-Experiment different kind of neural network architectures find a setup able to correctly predict game states.
+Experiment different kind of neural network architectures to find a setup able to correctly predict game states.

 Network Latency simulation inside Online Version to the prediction system.